Isobel Wylie Hutchison: Other activities

 After the Japanese invasion of Attu Island in 1942, Hutchison became a frequent speaker on the BBC.
 Carlowrie was run down after being used by the RAF during the war, and she needed money for repairs and upgrades.
 Electricity was not installed until 1951.

+In the summer of 1956, Hutchison helped to organise visits by National Geographic photographers, B. Anthony Stewart and David S. Boyer, to Falkland Palace, Abernethy, Kinross, Kirriemuir and Braemar to illustrate her article "A Stroll to John o'Groats".
+In the same year, along with Kathleen Revis, the National Geographics first female staff photographer, she toured Scotland visiting locations for a feature on the country's literary landmarks.

 In later life Hutchison suffered from arthritis, which eventually became debilitating.
 Hutchison died at home at Carlowrie on 20 February 1982, aged 92.
 She is buried in the northern cemetery in Kirkliston, with her mother and her eldest sister, Hilda Scott Primrose Hutchison.

 Academic honours and awards

 Isobel Wylie Hutchison was a valued member of the Royal Scottish Geographical Society.
-She served on its Council from 1936-1940, as honorary editor of the Scottish Geographical Magazine from 1944-1953, and as the Society's vice president from 1958-1970.
+She served on its council from 1936 to 1940, as honorary editor of the Scottish Geographical Magazine from 1944 to 1953, and as the Society's vice president from 1958 to 1970.

 She was awarded the Society's Fellowship Diploma in 1932, and the Mungo Park Medal on 24 October 1934, to her great surprise.
 She was the third person and the first woman to receive the award.

 In 1936, she was made a fellow of the Royal Geographical Society of London.
 The University of St Andrews conferred on her the Degree of Doctor of Laws in 1949.